GBaath/Portfolio/DustyDeliveries/README.md

 ## *Game description*

-**Dusty Deliveries** is a CO-OP adventure game where you together walk around on a ship.
-Set the course and engage the thrusters and explore the desert landscape!
+**Dusty Deliveries** is a CO-OP adventure game where you, together with a friend, manage and navigate a sandship.
+Set the course, engage the thrusters and explore the desert landscape!
 *Made by a team of 7 during a 7 week period*

 ----